Suzuki Hayabusa: First generation (1999–2007)

-Reflecting in 2009 on the initial design, the creator of the Hayabusa's look, Suzuki's Koji Yoshirua, said that the intent in 1999 was, "to create a somewhat grotesque design and create a strong initial impact...
+Reflecting in 2009 on the initial design, the creator of the Hayabusa's look, Suzuki's Koji Yoshiura, said that the intent in 1999 was, "to create a somewhat grotesque design and create a strong initial impact...
 The mission was to create a total new styling that will not be out of date within few years, and a styling that will be the 'Face' of Suzuki."
 Yoshirua also said that the goal was not to achieve the status of the fastest production motorcycle, which in early stages was slated to be only 900 to 1100 cc, but that, "as a consequence of, pursuing the best handling, acceleration, safety, power, riding ability, original styling, etc., for the good of the customers, it became the 'Fastest production motorcycle' … By doing this, once the model was out in the market and the performance of it have been proven, I thought that people will start to show interest to the weird design, and then the design would be caked in peoples mind."

 The engine used a gear-driven counterbalancer to reduce vibration to the point that the engine could be solidly mounted to the frame, for the purpose of increasing chassis rigidity.
 Employing a conventional twin beam frame, fully adjustable upside down forks, using specially developed Bridgestone tires, and being relatively light at 473 lbs dry, the Hayabusa's handling was considered excellent for a machine of this class.
 One reviewer, Koblenz, noted a hesitation perhaps related to poor low-rpm mapping at low speeds, noticeable as a "pause and slight lurch" when rolling on and back off the throttle.